How to send transactional emails with Gmail and Google Workspace

 print('An error occurred:', e)

-Save your file as python_gmail_example.py
+Save your file as python_gmail_example.py and execute it:

 python python_gmail_example.py